 - all industry sectors.

 Projects must be delivered in the Belfast Region City Deal area.
+Full eligibility criteria is available in the competition guidance document.

 Funding